Home » Florida » A Glimpse into the Past Florida’s Beautiful Nature Coast

 The closest major airports to the Nature Coast are Tampa International Airport (TPA) and Orlando International Airport (MCO).
 From there, you can rent a car or take a shuttle service to your destination.

-Why is it Called Florida’s Nature Coast?
+Why is it called Florida’s Nature Coast?

 Florida’s Nature Coast earned its name because it prioritizes the preservation of its natural beauty, wildlife, and outdoor activities over urban development and commercial tourism.
 This title was officially recognized in the 1990s as part of a marketing effort to promote tourism by highlighting the area’s untouched landscapes and abundant natural attractions.
-The most significant reasons it’s known as the Nature Coast is because of its rich wildlife: manatees, dolphins, bald eagles, otters, and many birds.
+The most significant reason it’s known as the Nature Coast is because of its rich wildlife: manatees, dolphins, bald eagles, otters, and many birds.

 • Springs and Rivers: Has world-famous freshwater springs like Weeki Wachee, Homosassa, and Manatee Springs that flow into the Gulf of Mexico.